 If the same situation was used in today’s world, they might as well call their airline and get on the next flight.
 Or, Uncle Frank would have to point out “there’s no way we’re going to make this flight, it leaves in 3 hours.”

 In that 3 hours, the family would have plenty of time to collect themselves and recount heads as they went through security at O’Hare.
-In that time, the plot would need to determine a new, compelling reason no one missed Kevin… unless, of course, their goal all along was to leave him in the first place… “Oh yes officer, we ‘forgot’ him….”
+The plot would need to determine a new, compelling reason why no one missed Kevin… unless, of course, their goal all along was to leave him in the first place… “Oh yes officer, we ‘forgot’ him….”

 The Home Alone Pizza Issue

 Let’s do the math here.
 They had 15 people in the house the night before they left.
 They ordered 10 pizzas.
-If they ordered medium pies, at 6 slices a piece, it works out to 4 slices a person.
-If they ordered large pies, at 8 slices a piece, it works out to a little over 5 slices a person.
+If they ordered medium pies, at 8 slices a piece, it works out to about 5.3 slices a person.
+If they ordered large pies, at 10 slices a piece, it works out to about 6.6 slices a person.

 Grant it, I am sure Buzz could probably pack away an entire pizza.
 But 4 to 5 slices for every one else is a bit high.
 This is especially true when you consider there are some younger children and other people who probably don’t want to or can’t eat that much pizza.